 • Certifications in the National Incident Management System, some members will also receive MCC Chainsaw Safety Certification

 • Conferences such as the Maine AmeriCorps Member Conference and Volunteer Leadership Conference

 • Some members may also be eligible for student loan forbearance and childcare reimbursement

 • A small number of Host Sites also offer housing as part of their position

 Orientation and Training Topics:

-Members will participate in up to five orientation and training days, typical topics include: Intro to AmeriCorps, Prohibited Program Activities, MCC, Host Sites and You, OnCorps reporting, Goal Setting, Portfolio Development, Professional Communication, Conflict Resolution, National Incident Management Systems.
-Initial orientation and training will be mostly virtual in 2021.
+Members will participate in up to five orientation days.
+Typical topics include: Intro to AmeriCorps, Prohibited Program Activities, MCC, Host Sites and You, OnCorps reporting, Portfolio Development, Professional Communication, National Incident Management Systems, Leave No Trace, Intro to Trails, and Safety.
+Orientation and training will likely include some virtual aspects in 2024.

-How to ApplyTo Apply: Go to our website to complete an online application, and email a copy of your resume and a cover letter to firstname.lastname@example.org .
+How to ApplyTo Apply: Go to our website to complete an online application and email a copy of your resume and a cover letter to firstname.lastname@example.org.
 You will then be contacted with further instructions.
-If you have any questions, please direct those to the email above as well.
+If you have any questions, please direct them to the email above as well.